 While classifying specification languages via our categorical approach, we are still interested in characterizing a specification language that allows to generalize verification techniques, from the theory of formal languages.
 Our current results show that one needs to extend the expressiveness of the type graphs by allowing a set of annotations on the type graph elements, to be able to compute postconditions.
 This is necessary, if we want to extensively use these formalisms in application scenarios such as reachability analysis or non-termination analysis.
 To compute the pre-/postconditions within the formalism, we will also have to generalize Hoare logic.
-We still plan to study the possibility to integrate UML multiplicities into our framework and investigate if the framework is able to handle attributes and inheritance (like in [10]).
-Exploiting universal properties from category theory, we are currently working on a materialisation construction (similar to [22]) for our generalized abstract setting.
+We still plan to study the possibility to integrate UML multiplicities into our framework and investigate if the framework is able to handle attributes and inheritance (like in [12]).
+Exploiting universal properties from category theory, we are currently working on a materialisation construction (similar to [24]) for our generalized abstract setting.
+The basic observation is that in most specification frameworks an abstract rewriting step is performed by computing the (strongest) postcondition in two steps: by first materializing the left-hand side of the rule to be applied (also called shift in some specification formalisms), followed by adding the right-hand side (existentially quantified).
 Being able to compute postconditions for the specification of graph languages by using annotated type graphs, we plan to implement verification techniques for this formalism in a prototype Java-tool called DrAGoM.
 We further plan to benchmark the techniques of the tool with respect to runtime results.